locojoetive/RendEdit3D/README.md

 1. Load and display 3D models
 2. Move around the scene using keyboard and mouse inputs
 3. Move, Rotate, and Scale the models

-Following features will be added in the future:

-1. Create multiple light sources
-2. Support directional-, point- and spot light
-3. Load and apply a given texture and specular map to the model
-4. Support various kernels for the frame buffer

 ## 2. Requirements